Head-to-head comparison across 2benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 Grok 4.3 has the edge for knowledge tasks in this comparison, averaging 53.9 versus 52.3.
 Inside this category, HLE is the benchmark that creates the most daylight between them.

 GLM-5.1 has the edge for coding in this comparison, averaging 60.9 versus 47.3.
-Grok 4.3 stays close enough that the answer can still flip depending on your workload.
+Inside this category, Terminal-Bench Hard is the benchmark that creates the most daylight between them.

 Estimates at 50,000 req/day · 1000 tokens/req average.